koii-network/docs/develop/command-line-tool/task-node-cli.md

 The staking CLI can be started by running the command `yarn stake` in the root directory of the task node.
 The steps are:

 - Clone the [task node repository](https://gitlab.com/koii-network/task-node) if you haven’t already done it.
-- Run `yarn build`
+- Run `yarn build` to build the necessary components.
-- Run `yarn stake` in your terminal
+- Execute `yarn stake` in your terminal to start the staking CLI.
-- Enter the path to your wallet
+- Provide the path to your wallet as prompted.
-- Next, you will be prompted with four options
+- You will then be presented with four options to choose from, based on your specific requirements.

 ```
 ?
 Select operation › - Use arrow-keys.
 Return to submit.